BS 9990 Compliance

 External Breeching Inlet

 For a standard 100mm system this is a two-way inlet; larger systems (150mm) use a four-way inlet.
-Each breeching inlet must conform to BS 5041-3 and be housed in an BS 5041-5 cabinet, with the corener of the door positioned 400–600mm from the finished floor level.
-The inlet should be within 18m of the fire appliance for easy access.
-2-Way & 4-Way type breeching inlets ahave to be designed, constructed and manufactured in accordance with BS 5041 Part 3:1975.
+Each breeching inlet must conform to BS 5041-3 and be housed in an BS 5041-5 cabinet, with the bottom edge of the door positioned 400–600mm from the finished floor level.
+The inlet should be within 18-metres of the fire appliance for easy access.
+2-Way & 4-Way type breeching inlets have to be designed, constructed and manufactured in accordance with BS 5041 Part 3:1975.

 Dry Riser Vertical Inlet Full Cabinet